AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-asset-types.md

 ---

 # Asset Types
 In many instances, you will have multiple assets of the same type..
 In this situation, an asset type can be used to create multiple similar assets.
-A change to the asset type is reflected in all assets that are derived from the asset type..
+A change to the asset type is reflected in all assets that are derived from the asset type...

 ## `List Asset Types2`